10,000 Hours

 "10,000 Hours" is a song by American country music duo Dan + Shay and Canadian singer Justin Bieber.
 It was released on October 4, 2019, as the lead single from Dan + Shay's fourth studio album, Good Things (2021).
 Released four days after Justin and Hailey Bieber's wedding in South Carolina on September 30, the song was written by duo members Dan Smyers and Shay Mooney, Justin Bieber, Poo Bear, Jessie Jo Dillon, and Jordan Reynolds, and produced solely by Smyers.
-The song was named Best Country Duo/Group Performance at the 2021 Grammy Awards.
+The song won Best Country Duo/Group Performance at the 2021 Grammy Awards.

 The song debuted at number four on the US Billboard Hot 100.
 It also made history on Billboards Streaming Songs chart by becoming the highest-charting non-holiday country song in the history of the chart, besting the number nine peak of Florida Georgia Line's "Cruise".

 Composition

 The song is set in the key of B-flat major, vocal range spans from C_{3} to B♭_{4} with a tempo of 88-92 beats per minute.
 The track was described by Billboard as "mid-tempo".